Get Help

 This is why most sexual assault victims find themselves automatically engaging in – and stuck on – ineffective passive and submissive habit behaviors.
 The neurobiology of stress and trauma intersect with power dynamics and culturally conditioned habits.
 This also explains why most perpetrators select their victims based on those power differentials, and why they can generally depend on victims’ ineffective resistance and submission.

-That’s why I’ve been advocating that we all – especially professionals working with people who’ve been sexually assaulted – understand victim’s responses during sexual assaults in terms of “survival mode” and “reflexes and habits.”
+That’s why I’ve been advocating that we all – especially professionals working with people who’ve been sexually assaulted – understand victim’s common responses during sexual assaults largely in terms of “survival mode” and “reflexes and habits.”
 I regularly teach these things as a consultant and trainer.
 Here on my website, I provide lots of free videos, writings, and handouts.

 Sexual Assault and the Brain Blog